FineUploader/fine-uploader/readme.md

         </tr>
         <tr>
             <td>Content-Size header field value does not match the actual file size</td>
-            <td>This isn't technically an IE issue, but I'm going to call it once since we are forced to use multipart request
+            <td>This isn't technically an IE issue, but I'm going to call it one since we are forced to use multipart request
             in IE.  The content-size for multipart data requests does not refer only to the file.
 Rather, it refers to the the total size of all sections in the request.</td>
             <td>N/A</td>